 Transforming the Health of Bamberg, Calhoun and Orangeburg Counties.

 The organizers of Tri-County Health Network (TCHN) began its community action planning efforts by conducting a Community Health Needs Assessment (CHNA) process in 2012 with results published in 2014.
-The second CHNA process has been completed and results will be widely distributed in 2017.
+The second CHNA process was completed and the results widely distributed in 2017.
+Based on those results, the Network developed an Action Plan which initiated and/or expanded various programs and projects in the tri-county area.
 Through this process the entities involved maintain an understanding of community facts and perceptions about health and quality of life from a variety of stakeholders including those living the experiences with regard to the burden of various priority health conditions.
+The third Community Health Needs Assessment, for 2019, is currently underway.
+Those results, once analyzed, will be shared with the community and used to further programming which will focus on the areas of need that have been identified.
 Briefly, the main questions as an objective thread of knowledge through the assessments are the following:

 1. What health concerns do residents currently have?

 2. What are the strengths, weaknesses, opportunities and threats in our communities impacting health and well-being?

 3. What are any emerging health issues in the communities as we look forward?

 4. What new or enhanced actions and/or resources are needed to address these concerns?

 Organizationally, TCHN has been designated with a 501(c) 3 nonprofit status by the Internal Revenue Service, has established a Board of Directors representing a wide diversity of community sectors and stakeholders, and adopted the following mission and vision statements.

 VISION: Through collaborative partnerships we educate our community, maximize resources, improve access and create environments to improve health and promote healthy lifestyles.